-Shares can be offered to the Māori incorporation as a last resort.
-Shares can also be transferred from a parent to their children, grandchildren or more distant relatives.
-A spouse19, or civil union or de facto partner, of a shareholder can acquire shares only if they are a member of the preferred classes of alienees.

-A spouse, or civil union or de fector partner, may be entitled to a right to income from the land or a right to occupy the family home on the land should the shareholder die.
+The shares can be offered to the Māori incorporation as a last resort.

+Shares can also be transferred from a parent to his or her children, grandchildren, or more distant relatives.
+A spouse 17 or civil union partner of a shareholder can acquire shares only if he or she is a member of the preferred classes of alienees.
+(A spouse or civil union partner may be entitled to a life interest 18 should the shareholder die.)

-Share transfers can be arranged directly with the Māori incorporation or by an order of the MLC.
-However, the MLC only deals with Māori incorporation share transfers where successions or trusts are concerned.
+Share transfers can be arranged directly with the Māori incorporation or by an order of the Māori Land Court.
+However, the Māori Land Court only deals with Māori incorporation share transfers where successions or trusts are concerned.
 The transfer of live shares is dealt with directly by the incorporation.
-(There's a sample share transfer form at the back of the Regulations.)
+(There is a sample share transfer form at the back of the Regulations.)